jtclark2/AutoEncoderAndBinaryClassifier/README.md

         - Most of the variation was from translation, hotspots, and viewing angle.
     - The dataset I'm using is not representative, but it's what I had on hand.

-# Setup
-TBD - basically open jupyter notebook, and navigate to the file
-> `jupyter notebook`

 ### BinaryClassifier
 - I've recently tested the classifier, so I know it works (though you may )
 - Update `root_dir` path to the data (which is too big for the repo)